To view more detailed information on each coffee type, please click on a price per pound.

 This exceptional coffee comes from Coope Tarrazu.
 The coop, originated in 1960, produces high quality coffee from the Tarrazú region.
 La Pastora Tarrazú has consistently shown very good balance with complexity.
 It shows notes of cherry, red fruit, and chocolate.
 The aroma is of a floral-fruit and the coffee has a nice acidity.

-This Sidamo comes from producers Dumerso coffee.
-Fully natural processed, dried in the sun anywhere between seven to nine days depending on the weather.
-Full fruited aroma with slight earthiness.
-Medium citric acidity with good body and notes of berries in the back end.
+This Gr 1 Yirgacheffe comes from producers Dumerso Coffee.
+Fully natural processed, dried in the sun anywhere between fourteen to seventeen days depending on the weather.
+This coffee is Woman Certified by the Ethiopian Women in Coffee Sectoral Association.
+Great care goes into picking only perfectly ripe cherries by the farmers as well as further picking by hand on the raised beds for defects.
+Full fruited aroma raspberry cider like.
+Gentle sweet acidity with good body and notes of berries in the back end.
+Juicy with a sweet finish.

 Ethiopian Yirgacheffe Gr 2